'Holy Cow, The Waves Are Glowing!'

 The water-and-light show started on Monday and remained visible Tuesday night, "still beautiful," according to Bay, "but much less vibrant."

-Bioluminescence expert Michael Latz said that local red tides like the one visible this week from Encitas to La Jolla — about a 20 mile stretch — "have been known since the early 1900s due to observations by Scripps scientists."
+Bioluminescence expert Michael Latz said that local red tides like the one visible this week from Encinitas to La Jolla — about a 20 mile stretch — "have been known since the early 1900s due to observations by Scripps scientists."

 Several Scripps scientists are collecting samples of the current red tide for future research on "the genetic and metabolic characteristics of the organisms."